Improved integer programming models for simple assembly line balancing and related problems: Integer programming models for the SALBP

 For the SALBP-2 we can model the cycle time explicitly to obtain better bounds on the stations.
 Let $\underline c$ be a lower bound on the cycle time and let $C=[\underline c,\overline c]$ be the set of admissible cycle times.
 Then we can represent the cycle time by

-This allows to add the following valid inequalities to the formulation of the SALBP-2:
+This allows to add the following inequalities to the formulation of the SALBP-2:

 These inequalities are easily seen to be valid.
-Suppose, for example, that $\sum_{t\in C\mid e<E_i(t)} r_t=1$ in equation~\eqref{PF-2:1}.
-Then station $e$ comes before the earliest possible station for the current cycle time, and therefore $x_{ei}=0$.
-Similarly, if $\sum_{t\in C\mid L_i(t,m)<l} r_t=1$ in equation~\eqref{PF-2:2} station $l$ is after the latest possible station for the current cycle time, and therefore $x_{li}=0$.
+Suppose, for example, that $\sum_{t\in C\mid e<E_i(t,m)} r_t=1$ in equation~\eqref{PF-2:1}.
+Then station $e$ comes before the earliest possible station for task $i$ considering the current cycle time, and therefore $x_{ei}=0$.
+Similarly, if $\sum_{t\in C\mid L_i(t,m)<l} r_t=1$ in equation~\eqref{PF-2:2} station $l$ comes after the latest possible station for task $i$ given the current cycle time, and therefore $x_{li}=0$.